brunosimon/burno.js/README.md

 } );

 // 'custom_class' and 'custom_class_again' will share the same instance
-// 'init' will be called only the first time var custom_class       = new B.Tools.Custom_Class(),
+// 'construct' will be called only the first time var custom_class       = new B.Tools.Custom_Class(),
     custom_class_again = new B.Tools.Custom_Class();
 ```